-An explosion at a Union Carbide pesticide plant in Bhopal, India, on this day in 1984, leads to the worst industrial accident in history.
+An explosion at a Union Carbide pesticide plant in Bhopal, India, on December 3, 1984, leads to the worst industrial accident in history.
 At least 2,000 people died and another 200,000 were injured when toxic gas enveloped the city.

 On Sunday, December 2, the 100 workers on the late shift were in the process of making the pesticide Sevin.
 This involved mixing carbon tetrachloride, methyl isocyanate (MIC) and alpha-napthol.
 Over the next 12 hours, a series of astonishing errors led to disaster.